SCHOOL

 Embedding

 Working alongside leadership and teaching staff through implementation.
-Not a report delivered and departed — a sustained partnership through the hard work of institutional change.
+Not a report delivered and departed — a sustained partnership through the hard work of institutional change, term by term.

 4